 Excerpts from the book - Ego Is The Enemy

 Just one thing keeps ego around—comfort.
 Pursuing great work—whether it is in sports or art or business—is often terrifying.
 Ego soothes that fear.
-It’s a salve to that insecurity.
+It’s a slave to that insecurity.
 Replacing the rational and aware parts of our psyche with bluster and self-absorption, ego tells us what we want to hear, when we want to hear it.
 But it is a short-term fix with a long-term consequence.

-Be affable in your relations with those who approach you, and never haughty; for the pride of the arrogant even slaves can hardly endure
+Be affable in your relations with those who approach you, and never haughty; for the pride of the arrogant even slaves can hardly endure.

-Be slow in deliberation, but be prompt to carry out your resolves
+Be slow in deliberation, but be prompt to carry out your resolves.